Technology and Culture

 Joe wasn’t much taller than me, but there was a presence about him.
 Strong.
 Composed.
 Quiet.
 We barely spoke, but the proximity mattered.
 When he exploded on the field—taking down one team after another—it didn’t feel distant or manufactured.
 It felt personal.
 His wins felt like ours.

-We were all figuring out who we were becoming, and his meteoric rise felt symbolic of that season of life.
+All of us students, athletes or not, were all figuring out who we were becoming.
+Joe Hamilton's meteoric rise on the national stage felt symbolic of that season of life.
 College sports weren’t just entertainment; they were woven into the fabric of campus life.

 NIL: A Necessary Correction, With Complicated Side Effects